zeek/zeek-demo/README.md

-It appears, *cough*, that [UDP packet reordering over lo](https://lore.kernel.org/netdev/e0f9fb60-b09c-30ad-0670-aa77cc3b2e12@gmail.com/) is a thing on Linux due to [scaling techniques](https://www.kernel.org/doc/Documentation/networking/scaling.rst) employed for the loopback interface.
+It appears, *cough*, that [UDP packet reordering over lo](https://lore.kernel.org/netdev/e0f9fb60-b09c-30ad-0670-aa77cc3b2e12@gmail.com/) is a thing on Linux due to [scaling techniques](https://www.kernel.org/doc/Documentation/networking/scaling.rst) employed for the loopback and veth interfaces.

 In the Zeek logs, this manifests as `missed_bytes` in the `conn.log`, while the number of originator and responder packets is the same as if the involved